 A Dream from Arles, January 1, 2021, marked my first oil painting expression completed for this series after the contemplation period.
 While it is the only cityscape in the series, it inspired the next three years of my stylistic exploration of the lands near and far.
 During this period between 2021 and 2023, I have produced over 200 paintings, 100 drawings, and 1,000 photos (out of over 50,000 taken).

 As a geographic historian by trade, the landscapes that have shaped human history naturally intrigue me and are a central subject to my artistic endeavors.
 However, this exploration has been inspired by the idea of creating one pure expression while practicing wabi-sabi.
-Paintings in this series were produced during meditative sessions reflecting on the experiences and people of my explorations and pilgrimages around.
+Paintings in this series were produced during meditative sessions reflecting on the experiences and people of my explorations and pilgrimages around the world.

-Throughout 100 Views into the Pure Land, can a glimpse of those buddhas be had?
+Throughout 120 Views into the Pure Land, can a glimpse of those Buddhas be had?

 Cultures across the world understand its diverse colors differently.
-Perspectives vary as greatly as there are colors.
+Perspectives on color vary as greatly as there are shades of blue.
 However, at their root, colors are just red, blue, yellow, and light.
-Van Gogh sought the light of the South of France, Provence, to gain a new impression.
-While I have lived in some remarkably colorful places that have inspired great artists to have great explorations of color in their art, the seasonal colors of the Cache la Poudre have been my "Provence".
-Throughout each day the sun, landscape, and atmosphere play with each other prodding endless impressions to share.
+As Van Gogh sought the light of the South of France, Provence, to gain a new impression the light of Cache la Poudre created a new impression on me.
+While I have lived in some remarkably colorful places that have inspired great artists to have great explorations of color in their art, the seasonal colors of the Cache la Poudre have become my "Provence".
+Throughout each day the sun, landscape, and atmosphere play with each other prodding endless impressions I wish to share with the world.

 To explore is to learn; to learn is to practice.
 To put practice to work is the journey.
 For 30 years I desired to be a better artist, because I needed perfection I did not learn or progress.
 Letting go of the desire for perfection allowed for the progression of my artistic journey.